• Black sapote cut in half

 Varieties

-The particularity of this tree?
-It bears both male white flowers, other female flowers, and leaves of both sexes.
-The fruit is oval, a little rounded and flattened.
+The fruit is oval, slightly rounded, and flattened.
 Its thin, shiny green skin turns olive green when ripe.
 It contains up to 12 flat, brown seeds.
-The generous and soft pulp can be put off by its chocolate brown color.
-It is sometimes called “hen poo”.
+The generous, sweet pulp may be off-putting because of its chocolate-brown color.
+It is sometimes called “caca poule.”

-The black sapote is rich in vitamin C and has the same attributes as orange namely a safe source of energy.
-100 gr of black sapote will give you 25% of your daily intake of vitamin C.
+Black sapote, rich in vitamin C, has the same benefits as oranges, making it a reliable source of energy.
+One hundred grams of black sapote provide 25% of the recommended daily intake of vitamin C.

-It is also a good source of vitamin A. Its potassium helps build muscles and control the electrical activity of the heart and the normal functioning of cells.
+It is also a good source of vitamin A. Its Potassium helps build muscles, regulate the heart’s electrical activity, and support normal cell function.

-It helps digestion. the delivery of oxygen into the body.
+It aids digestion and helps transport oxygen throughout the body.

 Uses

-Black sapote cut in halfWe eat the pulp of raw black sapote sprinkled with lemon.
-However, it can be used to make many sweet desserts (creams, ice creams, pies, cakes), drinks and liquors.
-It would taste like chocolate pudding (minus the calories).
+The pulp of the black sapote is eaten raw with a squeeze of lemon.
+It can also be used to make many sweet desserts (creams, ice creams, pies, cakes), drinks, and liqueurs.
+It is said to taste like chocolate pudding, without the calories.

 More information